 The numerator is the number of Bingo audits referred for disciplinary action.
 The denominator is the total number of Bingo audits completed for the fiscal year.
 Disciplinary action includes agreed orders, settlement agreements, warnings, suspensions, revocation, and/or administrative penalties.
 An audit is considered completed on the day the final audit report is issued.
 The calculation is numerator over denominator times 100.

 Data Limitations:

 There may be a period of time (days) between the issuance of the final audit report and the referral to Legal Services Division or Charitable Bingo Operations Division's Compliance Department.
 Additionally, voluntary compliance by the organizations audited would have an impact on this percentage.

-Calculation Type: Non-cumulative
+Calculation Type:

+Non-cumulative

-New Measure: Revised
+New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

-Outcome Measure B.1.c: Percent of Complaints Referred for Disciplinary Action
+Outcome Measure 2.1.3: Percent of Complaints Referred for Disciplinary Action

 Short Definition:

+This measure reports the percentage of complaints referred for disciplinary action to the total number of complaints completed for the fiscal year. .

+Purpose/Importance:

-This measure reports the percentage of complaints referred for disciplinary action to the total number of complaints completed for the fiscal year.
-Purpose/Importance: The measure is intended to show the extent to which the agency exercises its regulatory authority in proportion to the number of complaint investigations completed.
+The measure is intended to show the extent to which the agency exercises its regulatory authority in proportion to the number of complaint investigations completed.
 It is important that both the public and licensees have an expectation that the agency will work to ensure fair and effective enforcement of the Bingo Enabling Act (Act) and Charitable Administrative Rules (Rules) and this measure seeks to indicate agency responsiveness to this expectation.
 Source/Collection of Data: